xrazis/haris.razis.com/content/posts/fundamental-canvas-library.md

 const effect = new Effect(config);
 ```

-You can see the code in action in the codepen bellow.
+You can observe the code running in the following CodePen, voilà!

 {{< codepen "oNVBgMP">}}